-Things got super real for me this year.
+Things got super real for me in 2018.
 I changed jobs.
 This forced me to go from day shift to afternoons.
 I am now Divorced.
 Not the horror story most go through, Thanks to my loving friend of the past 15yrs, but bone-jarring to my being none the less.
 I changed locations, missed events, even my diet changed.
 I am quite sure my Best Friend Phette is pretty damn close to taking me out back and putting me out of my misery like an old mutt!
 However, slowly but surely.
 I started feeling something like myself again.
 A little mutated by life’s boots to my ass but stronger because of it.
 Things are coming together.
 You will see in upcoming projects.
 I am owning my shit and taking charge.
 I had to change or die.

 The African-American community has got to change.
 The Clinton vs Trump Election exposed every flaw in Afro-America.
 All the loudest, most unintelligent of us managed to shout over logic and wisdom.
 It was as if Afro-America in its response to an unpopular Hilary Clinton and obvious clown Donald Trump was to panic and unleash our own clowns.
 The bad part about our clowns is the fact they like to turn on each other.
 Nobody built any connections nor co-sponsored anything across any religion or belief.
 A lot of missed opportunities for unity but our clowns don’t want that.
 They effectively kept Black folk fighting Black folk for likes on social media to their dumbass videos.